spierala/mini-rx-store/docs/docs/reducers.md

 ### Register feature reducer
 Before we can update state by dispatching actions, we need to add the reducer to the store.
-There are 2 options to register a feature reducer:
+There are two options to register a feature reducer:
 #### Option 1: Store Config
 ```ts
 import { configureStore, Store } from 'mini-rx-store';